TranPhucVinh/C/Data structure/String/String remove examples.md

 }
 ```

-## Remove a specific index character from a string

-### Remove a specific index character from a string
+# Remove a character from a string with specified index

 ```c
 #include <stdio.h>